GET SA share consolidation

 Share consolidation

-Since 12 November 2007, Groupe Eurotunnel is consolidating its shares at a ratio of 1 new share for every 40 existing shares.
+Since 12 November 2007, Getlink SE (formerly Groupe Eurotunnel) has proceeded with consolidating its shares at a ratio of 1 new share for every 40 old shares.

 In simple terms, how does the consolidation work?